RezaAmirzadehFard/Algorithms/README.md

 Most of the codes are based on existing algorithms in CLRS Book.

-I have covered the algorithms that are related to the Design Algorithms course of Persian gulf university, and I hope there will more...
+I have covered the algorithms that are related to the Algorithms Design course of Persian Gulf University, and I hope there will more...

 ## Headlines